Turt1eDud3/Socaw.github.io/about.md

 # About Us

 We are a group of friends who play games and have a good time.
-We record videos and make projects for others to enjoy.
+We record videos and make projects for others to enjoy :)